shaack/cm-web-modules/src/cm-web-modules/app/bind/README.md

 There is also an *advanced* value that allows finer grain control over the binding (seen in the `skills` value in the example below).

-The node version can be installed using `npm install -S bind.mjs`.
+The node version can be installed using `npm install -S bind.js`.

 ## Example [(JS Bin)](http://jsbin.com/fupipe/edit?html,js,output)